Husky-69/Husky-69/README.md

 # 👋 Hi, I'm Shallom Githui

-I'm a passionate **Data Scientist** and **Sales/Customer Service Expert** with a knack for turning data into actionable insights and delivering exceptional user experiences.
-Currently pursuing a Data Science Certification at Moringa School, I specialize in Python, SQL, Tableau, and Machine Learning, with hands-on experience in sales, customer service, and data analysis.
-I’m excited to leverage data to solve real-world problems.
+I'm a passionate **Data Scientist** and **AWS Cloud Practitioner** with a knack for turning data into actionable insights and delivering exceptional user experiences.
+Completing a Data Science Certification at Moringa School, I specialize in Python, SQL, Tableau, and Machine Learning, with hands-on experience in sales, customer service, and data analysis.
+A hands-on record of my training in Amazon Web Services (AWS) through the **Ajira Digital** program.I'm building foundational cloud skills to support scalable data pipelines, storage, and analytics in real-world applications.

 ---

 ## 🚀 About Me
 - 🌍 Based in Kenya, with a mission to drive impact through data and technology.
-- 🎓 Studying **Data Science** at Moringa School (Feb 2025 - Present), mastering Python, SQL, Tableau, Machine Learning, and API integration.
+- 🎓 Completed **Data Science** at Moringa School (Feb 2025 - Nov 2025), mastering Python, SQL, Tableau, Machine Learning, and API integration.
+- Core AWS Services: EC2, S3, IAM, Lambda, RDS, Cloud security & access management, data storage and transfer in the cloud, introduction to serverless computing and automation, best practices for cost, performance, and reliability
 - 💼 Experienced in sales and customer service, with a track record of meeting targets and resolving client challenges at I-Teq Solutions and Mecka Ventures.
 - 🔍 Passionate about financial inclusion, data-driven decision-making, and creating solutions that empower communities.
 - 📚 Love traveling and reading in my free time.